azoth-lang/azoth.language.design/self-antetype.md

 ```

 Note that here `Domain` is invariant because even though it is used in input position, it doesn't
-really make sense to expand the domain of that can be checked for equality.
+really make sense to expand the domain that can be checked for equality.

 We'll see in the next section that the latter approach is more consistent with comparison.